Harvest Now, Decrypt Later

 Long before we can explain it, we feel it.

-In certain people it appears as longing.
+In some, it appears as longing.

-In others as beauty.
+In some, as beauty.

-In others as restlessness.
+In some, as restlessness.

-In others as dissatisfaction with surface life.
+In some, as dissatisfaction with surface life.

-In others as devotion.
+In some, as devotion.

-This pull is mysterious, because it often precedes theology.
 One begins searching before one knows what one is searching for.

 And perhaps that is the point.